 Other users include academics, demographers and health researchers who conduct research into trends and characteristics.
 Lobby groups use birth statistics to support their cause, for example, campaigns against school closures and midwife shortages.
 Special interest groups, such as Birth Choice UK, make the data available to enable comparisons between maternity units to help women choose where they might like to give birth.
 Retailers use births data to inform future demand.
 Organisations such as Eurostat and the United Nations (UN) use birth statistics for making international comparisons.
 The media also report on key trends and statistics.

-More data on births in England and Wales in 2012 (283 Kb Excel sheet) are available on the ONS website.
+More data on births in England and Wales in 2013 are available on the ONS website.

-An Interactive mapping tool, which enables trends in fertility to be analysed at the local level is available on the Neighbourhood Statistics website.
-The tool will be updated in Autumn 2013 to include 2011 and 2012 rates and revised rates for 2002–2010 using the revised population estimates which take account of the 2011 Census.
+There is a new version of the interactive mapping tool which enables the total fertility rate to be analysed at the local level for the years 2001 to 2013.
+The tool now includes revised rates for 2002-2010 which have been calculated using population estimates revised to take account of the 2011 Census.

 International comparisons of live birth numbers and rates are available in the Vital Statistics: Population and Health Reference Tables.

-Department for Health (2013), Public Health Outcomes Framework.
+Department for Health (2013) Public Health Outcomes Framework, available at: www.gov.uk/government/publications/healthy-lives-healthy-people-improving-outcomes-and-supporting-transparency

-Stillbirth and Neonatal Death charity (SANDS), UK stillbirth and neonatal death charity, Causes and risk factors for stillbirths [accessed 3 July 2013].
+Stillbirth and Neonatal Death charity (Sands) UK stillbirth and neonatal death charity, Sands and the Department of Health progress stillbirth public awareness initiative [accessed 23 June 2014], available at: http://uk-sands.org/news/research/2013-03-06/sands-and-department-health-progress-stillbirth-public-awareness-initiative

 Birth figures are based on births occurring in the data year, but incorporate a small number of late registrations from births occurring in the previous year.